 Services Offered

-Basic hairdressing is generally lower risk than advanced chemical treatments, cosmetic procedures, or laser treatments.
-Salons offering chemical peels, microdermabrasion, eyelash extensions, or tattooing attract higher premiums due to increased treatment risks.
+Standard haircutting and styling carry lower risk than chemical treatments, cosmetic tattooing, laser procedures, or eyelash extensions.
+Salons offering chemical peels, microdermabrasion, or semi-permanent makeup attract higher premiums due to elevated treatment risk.

 💰